-The development of these intensive ear-training skills find a strong creative outlet in the up to 4 years of ea studio-based courses, including a quasi mini-thesis, Capstone Project of each students' individual design.
+The development of these intensive ear-training skills finds a strong creative outlet in the up to 4 years of ea studio-based courses, including a quasi mini-thesis, Capstone Project of each students' individual design.
 These courses are a combination of lecture components and research, and studio assignments.

-These assignments are all compositional in nature, and cover basic and advanced skills in composition and analysis in areas such as detailed digital editing, many aspects of sound design and the creative, transformational use of processors and plugins, live ea composition and performance, modular analog synthesis, technical studies, soundscaping, and a freely designed final project.
+Assignments are all compositional in nature, and cover basic and advanced skills in composition and analysis in areas such as detailed digital editing, many aspects of sound design and the creative, transformational use of processors and plugins, live ea composition and performance, modular analog synthesis, technical studies, soundscaping, and freely-designed projects.